Skip to content

 • Supporting strategic workforce planning that improves business resilience

-Job task analysis forms a solid foundation for managing the workforce more efficiently, and in doing so, improving the employee experience and overall productivity.
+A job analysis forms a solid foundation for managing the workforce more efficiently and, in doing so, improving the employee experience and overall productivity.

-HR teams can use job analysis data in many different ways, including:
+HR professionals can use job analysis data in many different ways, including:

 WherePurpose

-Recruitment and selectionTo identify the core capabilities to include in job posts, your selection criteria and which assessment tools will most suit a particular role.
+Recruitment and selectionTo identify the core capabilities to include in job posts, your selection criteria and which assessment tools will best suit a particular role.

 Training and developmentTo assess the strengths and areas of development for current employees.
 You’ll have a clear benchmark to use for comparison and can easily add relevant points to their career development path.

-Performance evaluationTo help develop performance standards for tasks employees perform, and evaluation criteria that are aligned with the specific job requirements.
+Performance evaluationTo develop performance standards for tasks employees perform and evaluation criteria aligned with the specific job requirements.

-CompensationTo determine whether an employee is being compensated fairly for a particular role, especially if the analysis reveals they’re doing many additional tasks and responsibilities.
+CompensationDetermine whether an employee is being compensated fairly for a particular role, especially if the analysis reveals they have many additional tasks and responsibilities.

 Succession or organizational planningTo identify the essential competencies that ensure a successful role and include them in a succession plan for key leadership or management positions.